qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/vector.rst

 * the :class:`QgsVectorFileWriter <qgis.core.QgsVectorFileWriter>` class:
-  A convenient class for writing vector files to disk, using either a static call to :meth:`writeAsVectorFormat()
+  A convenient class for writing vector files to disk, using either a static call to :meth:`writeAsVectorFormatV3()
-  <qgis.core.QgsVectorFileWriter.writeAsVectorFormat>` which saves the whole
+  <qgis.core.QgsVectorFileWriter.writeAsVectorFormatV3>` which saves the whole
   vector layer or creating an instance of the class and issue calls to :meth:`addFeature() <qgis.core.QgsVectorFileWriter.addFeature>`.
 This class supports all the vector formats that OGR supports (GeoPackage, Shapefile,